Hteinbin Cemetery

-Hteinbin Cemetery (ထိန်ပင်သုသာန်; also spelt Htein Pin Cemetery), located in Hlaingthaya Township, is one of Yangon's largest cemeteries.
+Hteinbin Cemetery (ထိန်ပင်သုသာန်; also spelt Htein Pin Cemetery), located in Hlaingthaya Township, is one of the largest cemeteries in Yangon, Myanmar.
 The cemetery is maintained by the Yangon City Development Committee's environmental maintenance department.
 Hteinbin Cemetery consists of various ethnic and religious cemeteries, including those of the Karen, Burmese Muslims, former Shan saophas, Christians, Hindus and Sino-Burmese.